History and background of these engines

 We have European exclusivity for the installation of the superb automotive plug conversions, and have EASA and CAA approval for this for all aircraft with these engines on both Sukhoi and Yak aircraft.
 A weakness of the Russian high tension ignition is that it uses relatively thin wires forced into a metal conduit and over time the insulation tends to deteriorate allowing cross sparking between wires.
 Also, the Russian sparking plugs are very ‘old technology’ having been designed some 50 years ago.
 The Automotive plug conversion uses racing car-type silicone leads and the latest type of sparking plugs.
 These provide easier sparking; cooler running; slightly greater power and are the best conversion one can do on these engines for the money.

-High compression pistons from Carillo (USA)
+High compression pistons from Carrillo (USA)

 These start with a completely different piston “blank”, from American racing car technology, which expands at almost exactly the same rate as the cylinders, so cold clearance can be very tight, while still having sufficient clearance when hot.
 This leads to considerable advantages: